Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Design of TORTA

 The optimal transport problem seeks to find the allocation matrix $P^* \in \mathbb{R}^{R \times R}$ that minimizes the total transportation cost while satisfying the marginal constraints:

 subject to the constraints $\sum_{j=1}^R P_{i,j} = \mu_t^{(i)}$ for all $i$ (demand satisfaction) and $\sum_{i=1}^R P_{i,j} = \nu_t^{(j)}$ for all $j$ (capacity constraints).

-The solution $P^*$ provides a baseline allocation strategy where $P^*_{i,j}$ represents the optimal mass flow from region $i$ to region $j$.
+The solution $P^*$ provides an upper-bound allocation strategy where $P^*_{i,j}$ represents the optimal mass flow from region $i$ to region $j$.
 To convert this into actionable routing probabilities, we normalize each row of the allocation matrix: $Prob_{i \rightarrow j} = \frac{P^*_{i,j}}{\sum_{k=1}^R P^*_{i,k}}$.
 This normalization yields a row-stochastic matrix where $Prob_{i \rightarrow j}$ represents the probability that a task originating from region $i$ should be routed to region $j$ for processing.

-The resulting probability distribution for each source region $i$ serves as a reference allocation strategy that balances supply and demand optimally under the given cost structure.
+The resulting probability distribution $Prob_i = [Prob_{i \rightarrow 1}, Prob_{i \rightarrow 2}, \ldots, Prob_{i \rightarrow R}]$ for each source region $i$ serves as a reference allocation strategy that balances supply and demand optimally under the given cost structure.
 However, this static optimal transport solution does not account for temporal dependencies, future load predictions, or the dynamic nature of system states.
 To address these limitations, we integrate the optimal transport solution as a supervised signal within our reinforcement learning framework.